-If you run a Start-Up or an SME and you want to have a clear understanding of your current position in the business environment and also your capabilities then you need to conduct a Situation Analysis.
+When you run a startup or an SME, it is necessary to have a clear understanding of your current position and capabilities in the business environment.
+Therefore, it is essential to do a situation analysis.

-The best way to do that is to use a collection of the most important methods that exist out there for conducting situation analysis.
-These methods will help you to put all the necessary data together in order to comprehend where you are business wise, to plan and to base your decision making on analyzed facts.
+The best way to accomplish that is to use a collection of the most important methods that exist out there for conducting situation analysis.
+These methods will help you to arrange all the necessary data in the right order to comprehend where you are as a business, to plan, and to base your decision making on analyzed facts.

 So, what are these methods?
-There are four well-known methods that we usually use for analyzing the situation of a business.
+There are five well-known methods that we usually use for analyzing the situation of a business.
 These are the following:

 1. SWOT Analysis